sneakysneak/docs/pages/connector-authentication/sugarcrm.md

 ### __Before you start__

-In order to avoid [login conflicts](https://support.sugarcrm.com/Documentation/Sugar_Developer/Sugar_Developer_Guide_9.0/Integration/Web_Services/REST_API/#Avoiding_Login_Conflicts_), you will need to set up a custom platform name in the portal.
+In order to avoid [login conflicts](https://support.sugarcrm.com/Documentation/Sugar_Developer/Sugar_Developer_Guide_9.0/Integration/Web_Services/REST_API/#Avoiding_Login_Conflicts_), you will need to set up a custom "platform" name in the portal.
 It is best to name it something that describes and identifies your current integration.

-### Registering a New SugarCRM Platform Value throught the UI
+### Registering a New SugarCRM "Platform" Value

-1. As an admin on your SugarCRM instance, go to the Administration panel.
+1. As an admin in your SugarCRM instance, go to the Administration panel.

 ![Admin Panel](./images/sugarcrm1.png)